Blind Joe Reynolds

-"Blind Joe" Reynolds (1900 or 1904 – March 10, 1968), was an American singer-songwriter and blues guitarist.
+"Blind Joe" Reynolds (1900 or 1904 – March 10, 1968) was an American singer-songwriter and blues guitarist.

 Reynolds is thought to have been born in Tallulah, Louisiana in 1904, although his death certificate states his birthplace as Arkansas in 1900.
-He was blinded by a shotgun blast to the face in Louisiana in the mid-late 1920s, which resulted in the physical loss of his eyes.
+He was blinded by a shotgun blast to the face in Louisiana in the mid- to late 1920s, which resulted in the physical loss of his eyes.
 Despite this handicap, Blind Joe became known for his distinctive bottleneck style as well as his reported accuracy with a pistol, with which it is said he could judge the position of a target by sound alone.

 Reynolds is known to have been polyamorous and somewhat misogynistic, as is apparent from a number of his recordings.
 He was also known to be outspoken and flamboyant, often using his music as a medium to attack society.

 Aliases

 It is uncertain what name Reynolds was given at birth.
 Whilst it is widely thought to have been Joe Sheppard, his nephew Henry Millage claimed it was Joe Leonard.
 Throughout his career, Reynolds travelled the country performing under various aliases as a way of evading the police, as he had served at least two jail sentences in his early life, as well as "escaping [his] enemies".